zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/14-sinhala-amazon.md

 Malice, brains, transplanted hatred, virtue to make the greatest of themselves and skin Jealousy Pusticity Deception Cauerity Tightwork Together Dimension Mine size all the tribulations all the roofs all the finer Collectors saw these are the hazards of the shower.
-“Hazards” are If there is a hazard hazard,Maintain 'Hazards If Degeneration Arrives incarnate, for its dwelling.
+"Hazards" are If there is a hazard hazard,Maintain 'Hazards If Degeneration Arrives incarnate, for its dwelling.